 2. Worker Categories Are Inconsistent

-Different regions or departments may use different classification logic.
+Different regions or departments may use different classification logic, producing results that are incomparable and difficult to defend.

 3. Pay Logic Is Not Documented

-Decisions may be fair in practice, but lack formal documentation.
+Decisions may be fair in practice, but lack the formal documentation required to explain them under scrutiny.
+Without written criteria, justification is impossible.

 4. Reporting Is Not Repeatable